CottageLabs/OpenArticleGauge/docs/generic_string_matcher_tech_design.md

 proposition is to run the more specific match first (longer URL in the config).

+###The generic plugin should reuse the OAG workflow, not make its own
 But, if a config results in a match, does the chain stop or not?
 (It does for the current Ubiquitous plugin, not for publisher-specific ones.)